-- (3)a.
+- (4)a.
 The leading (and very elegant) idea of Chomsky's Barriers is that every maximal projection is potentially a barrier for movement (thus eliminating the stipulated list in "Conditions on Transformations").
 Given this, illustrate and discuss all the "exemptions" that must be granted to permit acceptable instances of WH-Movement. - b.
 One of the exemptions concerns escape from an XP via adjunction to it.
-Discuss and illustrate how this exemption must be withdrawn under certain circumstances.
+Discuss and illustrate the ways that this exemption must be withdrawn under certain circumstances.